13 Madison in-person absentee voting locations open Tuesday

 Madisonians looking to cast a ballot in this year’s presidential election get another option Tuesday when in-person absentee voting kicks off statewide.

-The main Clerk's Office in room 103 of the City-County Building, 210 Martin Luther King Jr. Blvd., will be open for in-person absentee voting from Tuesday through Nov.
-1, which is the last day early in-person voting is allowed before the Nov.
-3 Election Day.
+The main Clerk’s Office in room 103 of the City-County Building, 210 Martin Luther King Jr. Blvd., will be open for in-person absentee voting from Tuesday through Nov.
+1, which is the last day early in-person voting is allowed before Election Day Nov.
+3.

 Voting hours at the Clerk’s Office are 8 a.m. to 7 p.m. on weekdays and 1 p.m. to 5 p.m.
 Saturdays and Sundays.